 If and because A ~ Nothing (and because B ~ Nothing) at this point, I’d be indifferent.

-Similarly if my credence that button 2 will actually be available after pressing button 1 is between 0 and 100%.
+Similarly if I’m not 100% sure that button 2 will actually even be available after pressing button 1.

-My intuitions are guided mostly by the (actualist) object interpretation and participant model of Rabinowicz and Österberg (1996)[1] and backward induction.
+My intuitions are guided mostly by something like the (actualist[2]) object interpretation and participant model of Rabinowicz and Österberg (1996)[3] and backward induction.

 To the satisfaction and the object interpretations of the preference-based conception of value correspond, we believe, two different ways of viewing utilitarianism: the spectator and the participant models.